The flu stops with you

 Get your flu shot this year.

-Flu season begins in the fall and ends in the spring, peaking between December and February.
-It’s best to get vaccinated before flu season starts — don’t worry, it’s easy to get your free* flu shot at CommunityCare today.
+Flu season lasts from September through March.
+It’s best to get vaccinated before flu season starts — but getting it later is better than not at all.
+It’s easy to get your free* flu shot at CommunityCare today.

 1. Make an appointment